Yardenregev/pirates_speed_game/README.md

 The winning captain is the first captain to have no pirates on the ship.

-## Game Play
-The game is played by minimum of two players, the commander and the captain.

-## Known Bugs
+## Known Bugs 🐛
-When multiple messages are send before receiving, the game will read all of them as one message.
-Can and will be fixed by some seperator between the messages.
+The game has some undefined behavior when it comes to the synchronization of the game.

-## Depenedencies
+## Depenedencies 📦
 This game is compiled with g++

-## How To Play
+## How To Run 🚀
 1. in the 'pirates_speed_game' folder, run the following command in the commander computer:

 ```bash